 As part of LWTech's School of Business, BAS in Applied Management – Entrepreneurship degree is designed for students who have received their applied associate’s degree in a professional-technical discipline, and are seeking to advance or change their careers.
 The program provides the skills and training needed to become good managers, entrepreneurs, and/or small business owners.
 The degree also prepares students to successfully manage a business or venture out on their own as a contractor/consultant.

-Courses in BAS in Applied Management – Entrepreneurship use LWTech’s well known hands-on learning approach.
-This is also in combination with online learning.
-However, during the COVID-19 pandemic classes will be all online for 2020 Fall quarter.
+Courses in BAS in Applied Management – Entrepreneurship use LWTech’s well known applied learning approach.
+This in combination with 100% online course delivery.
 During their program studies, students will develop a business plan.
 This can be based on their unique interests and business ideas.
 They will complete a related capstone project in their final year, giving them hands-on real world experience.
 Students will complete the program with a plan for a self-directed career and future.
 Graduates of the program will have the tools and skill set to become successful small business owners and entrepreneurs.

 All BAS in Applied Management – Entrepreneurship students will graduate with the:

 All classes in the BAS-AME program are offered online only.
 Lake Washington Institute of Technology does not offer every course each quarter.
 It is the student's responsibility to consult the Class Schedule and work out an individual schedule with an advisor or counselor.
 Any developmental coursework a student might be required to complete may increase the program length.

 All classes will be online during Winter 2021.